 Cover the wound with a dressing.
 To minimize the chances of infection this bandage/gauze should be sterile.

-(Do not use kleenex, toilet paper, cotton puffs that can disintegrate into the would and need to be cleaned out.)
+(Do not use kleenex, toilet paper, cotton puffs that can disintegrate into the wound and would need to be cleaned out.)

 STEP 2